LORD BYRON

 EofB: Byron!
 Sorry to knuckle my way in - your man seems not to know me - insufferable Northerner!
 Please let me introduce my smashing - and expensive - wife

-LyB (curtsies): My LORD - how very delighted I am to meet you here in Italy where I am so totally appreciated and admired by the highly literary Italian Ton - without your English society ladies attempting to exclude me - me! - a Lady - with my own crown!
-Do you own this small house - is there room for a pony?
+LyB (curtsies): My LORD - sure, how very delighted I am to meet you here in Italy where I am so totally appreciated and admired by the highly literary Italian Ton - without your English society ladies attempting to exclude me - me! - a Lady - with my own crown! (pokes about, inspecting stamps on the china) Do you own this small house - is there room for a pony?
 What is that boil on your face?
 You appear to be crying?
-My naked shoulders have that effect on men.
-Where is your mistress?
+My naked shoulders have that effect on men - where is your mistress?

 Henry Fox walks slowly in